This woman is building the future by supporting startups and women entrepreneurs

 Priyanka recalls that, during her MBA course, she had two young children, and it was a particularly challenging time for her.

-“It was the most intense period of my life, as I couldn't give enough time to my children.
+“It was the most intense period of my life as balancing young motherhood with a demanding, full-time program was extremely challenging.
 There were many moments of self-doubt,” she shares.

-However, she remembers a piece of advice from one of her guest speakers that stayed with her, "Stop treating your career like a toggle switch.
+However, she remembers a piece of advice from one of the guest speakers that stayed with her, "Stop treating your career like an on-and-off toggle switch.
 Lessen the intensity when needed and ramp it back up when required.”

 Holding onto this lesson, in 2010, Priyanka and her family shifted back to India.